BenDavies1218/layer-zero-course/README.md

 # Get Started building Omnichain Apps in 5 minutes

-This course will get you from cross-chain messenger boy to using LayerZero hero.
+This course will take you from cross-chain messenger boy to using LayerZero omnichain hero.

 ## Prerequisites Check